 We collect such personal data you have deliberately provided when you established contact with us, in particular by e-mail.

-3. Data processing related to newsletter subscription
+3. Data processing related to newsletter subscription, invitations to events

 - E-mail address